postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 ### DNS

-Not required, but to take full advaantage of the idea of auto discovery, you should set up the following dns record in your domain name zones:
+Not required, but to take full advaantage of the idea of auto discovery, you should set up the following DNS records in your domain name zones:

 ```bind
 _submission._tcp    IN  SRV 0 1 587 mail.example.com.